 They are successful – and Rosen’s theory about why he is freed is proven.
 The government is afraid of what he has revealed – but they are unable to handle it without him.
 Now with Alphas revealed to the world, Rosen is tasked with pulling his team back together to capture them – and to continue doing exactly what he was doing eight months ago.

 Rosen scoffs, saying: “They’re called the old days for a reason.
 Because they are old.”
 We are not sure where Rosen can go now but back to his old job is not it Season two, however, will show us what the good doctor has planned, and we would do well to hold on for the ride.

 Class is back in session, folks.
 Put on your thinking caps and raise your hand when you have a question…and I certainly hope you went to the bathroom, because if you walk out at any point now, you are going to miss critical information.

 Thank you for visiting WormholeRiders News Agency

 Please feel free to leave a comment here or if you prefer, click the social media icons below to share this news article.
 Or as many of our readers and visitors often do, visit WHR on Twitter, WHR on Facebook or visit me on Twitter by clicking the text links or images avatars in this news story.

-I and the Team WHR look forward to Seeing You on The Other Side“!
+I and the WHR team look forward to and will be Seeing You on The Other Side“!